culturesofknowledge/emplaces/models/20180802-multisource-data-model-notes.md

 # EMPlaces data model for multiple "core data" sources

-(The contents of this note will eventually be incorporated into the main data model notes, but arer being kept separate for now to highlight the proposed changes.)
+(The contents of this note will eventually be incorporated into the main data model notes, but are being kept separate for now to highlight the proposed changes.)

 ## Problem with the previous model